flugg/laravel-responder/README.md

 #### Register Facades _(optional)_

-You may also add the following line to `app/bootstrap.php` to register the facades:
+You may also add the following lines to `app/bootstrap.php` to register the facades:

 ```php
 class_alias(Flugg\Responder\Facades\Responder::class, 'Responder');